 The Division of Elementary and Secondary Education has stipulated that, under the regulatory basis of accounting, the requirements of Governmental Accounting Standards Board Statement no. 68 would be limited to disclosure of the District's proportionate share of the collective net pension liability.
-The District's proportionate share of the collective net pension liability at June 30, 2020 (actuarial valuation date and measurement date) was \$8,240,082.
+The District's proportionate share of the collective net pension liability.
+The District's proportionate share of the collective net pension liability at June 30, 2020 (actuarial valuation date and measurement date) was \$5,628,391.